LinkedIn Learning: History

 In October 2017, Lynda.com was merged and renamed LinkedIn Learning.
 In 2019, the site announced that users accessing LinkedIn Learning through their public library would be required to create a LinkedIn profile in order to use the service; the decision faced criticism from librarians and the American Library Association.
 As of March 2021, libraries started migrating to LinkedIn Learning without requiring patrons to create a LinkedIn profile.

-On June 2, 2021, the lynda.com site was shutdown and is now permanently redirected to LinkedIn Learning.
+On June 2, 2021, the lynda.com site was shut down and is now permanently redirected to LinkedIn Learning.

 Acquisitions

 In February 2013, Lynda.com acquired video2brain, an Austrian-based provider of online classes in web design and programming, available in German, French, Spanish, and English.

-On April 7, 2014, Lynda.com purchased Canadian startup Compilr, provider of an online editor and sandbox.
+On April 7, 2014, Lynda.com purchased Canadian start-up Compilr, provider of an online editor and sandbox.

-Service details

-LinkedIn Learning is a subscription service that costs $40/month or $25/month if paid annually (as of 2021).
-It has a catalog of 16,000+ courses and learning paths.